Before we talk about how to care for a shrimp plant, let’s talk about what a shrimp plant is. Read on to learn more.

 Well rooted plants are fairly drought tolerant, but like most tropicals, it thrives in high humidity.
 While they will grow in full sun to partial shade, growing shrimp plants where they receive morning sun is ideal.
 They need the sun to bring out the brightest colors and, yet, too much sun will cause the colors to fade too soon.

 Shrimp plant care should also include frequent trimming to encourage fuller growth and more bloom.
 Once the first bracts appear, a shrimp plant will bloom for months and then will rest for a short time before blooming again.
 The best time to trim and prune is when blooming begins to slow.

 Shrimp Plant in Pots

 For those gardeners beyond Zone 8, planting shrimp plant in pots can give you the same tropical effect as your southern neighbors.
 They make wonderful patio plants or their pots can be nestled in among the other flowering plants in a bed.
 Planting shrimp plant in pots has the additional benefit of being able to bring this blooming beauty indoors when the weather turns cool.

 They will continue to bloom all winter long in a bright, sunny window; and as for indoor shrimp plant care, all they require is a good potting soil and an occasional dose of fertilizer.

-Like their outdoor brethren, they need to be trimmed regularly to keep from becoming to straggly.
+Like their outdoor brethren, they need to be trimmed regularly to keep from becoming too straggly.

 Shrimp Plant Propagation